-Full details of the thresholds for involvement are available at https://sites.wellington.com/KIIDS/ and free of charge on request from the registered office of the Management Company or the relevant Investment Manager.
+The Exclusion Policy, including full details of the thresholds for involvement is available at www.wellingtonfunds.com/sfdr and free of charge on request at the registered office of the Management Company or the relevant Investment Manager.

-The exclusion list may be amended from time to time at the Company's discretion and such amendments may be implemented without notification to Shareholders.
+The Exclusion Policy may be amended from time to time at the Company's discretion and such amendments may be implemented without notification to Shareholders.